Monday, May 3, 2010

 The Pritzker Architecture Prize winner was announced yesterday.
 Congratulations to SANAA for receiving the prestigious recognition.
 I thought I’d treat Roaming By Design readers to a lecture by a remarkable architect, which I heard while attending Cersaie in Bologna, Italy, last fall.
 Before attending the fair, I knew I would see a mind-boggling array of ceramic tile products from some of the world’s leaders in the global marketplace, but what I didn’t expect was being able to hear an array of inspiring speakers talk passionately about design and architecture.

-Renzo Piano regaled a sizable crowd of international media during the fair and then turned his charm on fascinated fans in a packed outdoor theater—both talks were full of the vim and vigor for which the wily architect is known.
+Starchitect Renzo Piano regaled a sizable crowd of international media during the fair and then turned his charm on fascinated fans in a packed outdoor theater—both talks were full of the vim and vigor for which the wily architect is known.
 Take a look at his advice to young architects on my Examiner page.

 Michael P. Johnson presenting "Living in the Desert" at Cersaie.